Bias In, Bias Out? Finding Unbiased Subnetworks in Vanilla Models: Acknowledgments

-\paragraph{Acknowledgements.} This work was supported by the French National Research Agency (ANR) in the framework of the JCJC project “BANERA” under Grant ANR-24-CE23-4369, by Hi!
+This work was supported by the French National Research Agency (ANR) in the framework of the JCJC project “BANERA” under Grant ANR-24-CE23-4369, by Hi!
 PARIS and ANR/France 2030 program (ANR-23-IACL-0005).
+Part of this work was funded by the European Union’s Horizon Europe Research and Innovation Programme under grant agreement No. 101120237 (ELIAS - European Lighthouse of AI for Sustainability).

 {

 }

 \maketitlesupplementary